Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Are homes selling faster in Indonesia as of 2026?

-As of early 2026, homes in Indonesia are not selling notably faster, with Bank Indonesia data showing primary sales still slightly negative year-over-year in Q3 2025 and JLL describing Jakarta condo buyers as extremely cautious.
+As of early 2026, homes in Indonesia are not selling faster overall, with primary-market transaction pace still slightly negative year-on-year and Jakarta condo buyers described by JLL as extremely cautious, which points to a market where sellers need to price sharply to move product.

 Are new listings slowing down in Indonesia as of 2026?